russellpierce/repsych/README.md

 * Root dataset names will be a capital letters.
 * Subsets/Modifications of those dataset names will be denoted by a period and then the nature of the modification.

+## Disclaimer
+This package is distributed in the interest of information exchange.
+The opinions, findings, and conclusions expressed in this package are those of the authors and not necessarily those of employers, significant others, friends, or pets.
+Use at your own risk.
+No party assumes liability for its contents or use thereof.
+If trade or manufacturers' names or products are mentioned, it is because they are considered essential to the object of the package and should not be construed as an endorsement.
+Communications made through this website in no way constitute legal or official notice or comment to any individual or organization for any purpose.